-Note: Before starting, set a large pot of well-salted water on the stove to boil, and cook your pasta to “al dente” tenderness (“to the tooth).
+Note: Before starting, set a large pot of well-salted water on the stove to boil, and cook your pasta or gnocchi to “al dente” tenderness (“to the tooth).
 Time the pasta so it finishes cooking just before the pesto is complete.
 Keep in mind that fresh pasta and gnocchi will take far less time to cook than dried pasta.

 - Put the garlic cloves into the mortar with a few grains of salt and begin to crush.
 Add the pine nuts and continue to crush into a smooth paste.